Behind the scenes with the Nomoko operations team

 Working closely alongside her is Julia Zeidler, our human resource manager who “takes care of everything related to the humans that make Nomoko the company it is.”
 The first and last person every employee (or potential employee) at Nomoko speaks to, Julia works hard to give everyone “the smoothest possible journey in between.”
 By their very nature too then, Julia’s days are every bit as varied as Monika’s.

 A snapshot of the operations team’s current workload, for example, includes reviewing the compensation for Nomoko employees (who Monika usually refers to affectionately as ‘Nomokians’).
-Then there’s the perpetual challenge of hiring the new Nomokians who will best support our product development teams and enable our go-to-market strategies.
+Then there’s the perpetual challenge of hiring the new Nomokians who will best support our product development teams, allow us to digitalize the real estate industry, and enable our go-to-market strategies.
 They’re working too in collaboration with multiple teams to ensure we meet our legal and compliance requirements.
 Oh, and last but not least, “we’re starting to prepare for the next fundraising process.”
 A few plates to spin, then.

 In spite – or rather because of – this, both Monika and Julia take great pride in the success and achievements of Nomoko as a company.
 “Those moments when you emerge from extremely uncomfortable situations stronger, more aligned and overall improved are the ones that make me think that we’ve developed a lot of resilience as a company” explains Monika.